Cite this report

 With the influx of federal Elementary and Secondary School Emergency Relief (ESSER) funds, some states have designed new or expanded already existing initiatives aimed to attract or retain teachers to hard-to-staff positions.
 The analysis in this report includes these state strategies, while acknowledging that they might only remain in place temporarily while ESSER funds remain available.

-Other research found that selective retention bonuses for highly effective teachers in low-performing, high-poverty schools resulted in greater numbers of those teachers in the participating schools than in similar non-participating schools, as well as greater test score gains for students in the years following the bonus program, especially on state reading exams.516
+Other research found that selective retention bonuses for highly effective teachers in low-performing, high-poverty schools resulted in greater numbers of those teachers in the participating schools than in similar non-participating schools, as well as greater test score gains for students in the years following the bonus program, especially on state reading exams.5

-Utah's school districts offer some of the largest bonuses to effective517 teachers in hard-to-staff schools or subjects among our sample of the largest districts in the U.S. Through the state's "Effective Teachers in High Poverty Schools" program (ETHPS), a district can apply on behalf of an eligible general or special education teacher in grades K-8 to earn a bonus up to $7,000 annually.
+Utah’s school districts offer some of the largest bonuses to effective7 teachers in hard-to-staff schools or subjects among our sample of the largest districts in the U.S. Through the state’s “Effective Teachers in High Poverty Schools” program (ETHPS), a district can apply on behalf of an eligible general or special education teacher in grades K-8 to earn a bonus up to $7,000 annually.
 The district and the state board of education each pay half of the bonus.

 In West Virginia, beginning in 2019, teachers who teach math and special education are given three additional years of experience in calculating their salary on the state’s salary schedule.
 State policy also allows districts to provide “additional compensation or other financial assistance” to teachers who teach in subjects for which the district has a critical need and shortage of fully certified teachers.
 West Virginia also offers a loan assistance program to teachers who agree to teach a subject area of critical need or in a school or geographic area identified as an area of critical need.
 Each teacher is eligible to receive up to $3,000 annually, for a maximum of five years, for a total available award amount of $15,000.
 The state also offers tuition reimbursement for teaching in shortage-subject areas.

 In Connecticut, incentives to teachers do not come in the form of differentiated pay, but rather in the form of mortgage assistance for those seeking to become homeowners in the communities where they work.
-Teachers in districts identified by the state as "Priority"518 or "Transitional,"519 or those who teach in one of the subject-specific shortage areas, may be eligible for a below-market-rate mortgage loan, or even down payment assistance loans.
+Teachers in districts identified by the state as “Priority”8 or “Transitional,”9 or those who teach in one of the subject-specific shortage areas, may be eligible for a below-market-rate mortgage loan, or even down payment assistance loans.

 Performance pay plans also help districts recruit high quality teachers.
-Research shows that, on average, school districts that adopted pay for performance hired new teachers who had graduated from colleges and universities with average SAT scores that were about 30 points higher than new teachers hired by districts that didn't adopt performance pay.523
+Research shows that, on average, school districts that adopted pay for performance hired new teachers who had graduated from colleges and universities with average SAT scores that were about 30 points higher than new teachers hired by districts that didn’t adopt performance pay.13

 Fortunately, states have an opportunity to influence new types of salary structures and which factors are considered in determining salaries.